tillitis/tkey-ssh-agent/README.md

 One way to accomplish this is by installing the provided `system/60-tkey.rules` in `/etc/udev/rules.d/` and running `udevadm control --reload`.
-Now when a Tillitis Key is plugged in, its device path (like `/dev/ttyACM0`) should be read/writable by you who are logged in locally (see `loginctl`).
+Now when a TKey is plugged in, its device path (like `/dev/ttyACM0`) should be read/writable by you who are logged in locally (see `loginctl`).

 Another way is becoming a member of the group that owns the serial port.
 On Ubuntu that group is `dialout`, and you can do it like this: